gradsim/gradsim.github.io/draft.md

 ## 2. gradSim: A unified differentiable simulation engine

 Typically, physics estimation and rendering have been treated as disjoint, mutually exclusive tasks.
-In this work, we take on a unified view of \emph{simulation} in general, to compose physics estimation \emph{and} rendering.
+In this work, we take on a unified view of *simulation* in general, to compose physics estimation *and* rendering.
 Formally, simulation is a function

 $\text{Sim}: \mathbb{R}^P \times \left[0, 1\right] \mapsto \mathbb{R}^H \times \mathbb{R}^W; \text{Sim}(\mathbf{p}, t) = \mathcal{I}$.